billbudge/WebEditorFramework/examples/functioncharts/README.md

 The key features in this diagram are:

 1. Abstractions for getting the pivot index for [lo..hi], swapping ('swap') at indices (i, j), and binary predicates for comparing at (i, j) are defined first.
-These will make the quicksort generic.
+These make the quicksort generic.
+Note that the quicksort routine never accesses the array directly. '<' and '>' are used to compare entries, and 'swap' is used to move them.

 1. The generic functions are inputs in the outermost scope 'quicksort', but can be used in nested function definitions such as 'advToSwap', 'partition', and 'quicksort'.
 This simplifies the inputs and outputs of the helpers, reducing the number of wires.
 This is just like closure in Javascript.